HAL - About Us

 Howard Astronomical League Observatory (HALO) at Alpha Ridge Park

-A nearly 30 year effort to refurbish and find a permanent home for the 12" Watson telescope reached culmination on July 25, 2015 with the grand opening of the HAL Observatory at Alpha Ridge.
+A nearly 30 year effort to refurbish and build a home for the 12" Watson telescope reached culmination on July 25, 2015 with the grand opening of the HAL Observatory at Alpha Ridge.
 In addition to HAL's regular public star parties that have been held at Alpha Ridge Park for many years, this new observatory is the showcase for HAL's future public outreach efforts.

 an active star party and public outreach program.
 Our